-- 83. The CIPFA Code requires the Council to invest funds prudently and have regard to the security and liquidity of its investments before seeking the highest rate of return, or yield. - 84.
+- 92. The CIPFA Code requires the Council to invest funds prudently and have regard to the security and liquidity of its investments before seeking the highest rate of return, or yield. - 93.
+The Council aims to be a responsible investor and will consider environmental, social and governance (ESG) issues when investing, but only after first ensuring it meets its primary objectives set out above. - 94.
+ESG considerations are increasingly a factor in global investors' decision making, but the framework for evaluating investment opportunities is still developing and therefore the Council does not currently include ESG scoring or other real-time ESG criteria at an individual investment level.
+When investing in banks and funds, the Council will aim to utilise those that are signatories to the UN Principles for Responsible Investment, the Net Zero Asset Managers Alliance and/or the UK Stewardship Code. - 95.
+All banks, building societies and money market funds appearing on the Council's current counterparty list are signatories to the UN Principles for Responsible Investment.
+In addition, all money market funds are signatories to the Net Zero Asset Managers Alliance and/or the UK Stewardship Code. - 96.
 The Council holds significant invested funds, representing income received in advance of expenditure plus balances and reserves.
-For 2021/22, the Council's investment peaked at £124.7m with higher balances primarily being driven by the range of business and household support funds routed through local authorities by the Government in response to COVID-19.
-As a result of the capital programme expenditure and the unwinding of pandemic support schemes, investment balances are expected to be lower during 2022/23. - 85.
+For 2022/23, the Council's investment peaked at £156.5m with higher balances primarily being driven by a £35m capital grant received ahead of expected expenditure, business rates received which were yet to be paid to DLUHC and borrowing taken in advance of need to secure favourable rates and hedge against base rate rises.
+Overall, investment balances are expected to be lower during 2023/24. - 97.
 When investing funds, the Council looks to balance risk and return, minimising the risk of incurring losses from defaults, and the risk receiving unsuitably low investment income.
-Where balances are expected to be invested for more than one year, the Council will aim to achieve a total return that is equal or higher than the prevailing rate of inflation, in order to maintain the spending power of the sum invested. - 86.
-The post COVID global economy has entered a higher inflationary phase resulting in expectation of Bank Rate rises in March and May.
-These rises are expected to feed through to increased interest rates on short-term investment options and therefore increased income. - 87.
-Given the increasing risk and very low returns from short-term unsecured bank deposits, the Council will continue with the existing strategy of placing £15m in long-dated strategic pooled funds. - 88.
-Under the IFRS 9 standard, the accounting for certain investments depends on the Authority's "business model" for managing them.
-The Authority aims to achieve value from its treasury investments by a business model of collecting the contractual cash flows and therefore, where other criteria are also met, these investments will continue to be accounted for at amortised cost. - 89.
+Balances are not expected to be invested more than one year, however, should this occur, the Council will aim to achieve a total return that is equal or higher than the prevailing rate of inflation, in order to maintain the spending power of the sum invested. - 98.
+The post COVID global economy, supply chain issues, and increased inflation have resulted in increased Bank Rates with further increases expected in the first half of 2023.
+These rises will feed through to increased interest rates on short-term investment options and therefore increased income.

+- 99. The Council intends to continue with the existing strategy of placing £15m in longdated strategic pooled funds to complement investment returns and ensure minimum balances are held to comply with the MiFID II directive. - 100.
+Under the IFRS 9 standard, the accounting for certain investments depends on the Council's "business model" for managing them.
+The Council aims to achieve value from its treasury investments by a business model of collecting the contractual cash flows and therefore, where other criteria are also met, these investments will continue to be accounted for at amortised cost. - 101.
+It is expected that the IFRS 9 statutory override for fair value gains and losses on pooled investment funds will to be extended for two years and therefore remain in place for the 2023/24 and 2024/25 financial years. - 102.
 The Corporate Director of Finance under delegated powers will, on a daily basis, determine the most appropriate form of investments, in keeping with investment objectives, income and risk management requirements.
-Investments will also be made with reference to the approved investments detailed in table 15.
+Investments will also be made with reference to the approved investments detailed in Table 17.
 Activity concerning the core strategic investment portfolio will be reported monthly to Cabinet.